climberig/climberig.github.io/cv.md

 relevant, intelligent and help users to sleep better.
 Besides the algorithm, I also:<br/>
 -- designed and implemented the entire thing.
 It took me more than a year during which I wrote code every day<br/>
 -- implemented a testing framework to emulate a user.
 Such tests are easy to write and they are fast.
 The framework of 200 lines of code gave
-80% coverage to an app of 20k lines of code.
+80% coverage to 20k lines of code.
 These tests allow me to release to production without manual testing<br/>
 -- invented my own java code style to keep my code short, consistent but fun to work with and readable (very hard balance to achieve)<br/>
 -- implemented an i18n mechanism to deliver content in multiple language<br/>
 I used **java 8** and **javascript** for the app code, **python** to automate certain maintenance tasks, **cassandra** to store data,